Eating lectin free or low lectin nuts has gotten immense attention in the past few years.

 6. Hemp seeds

-Another type of lectin-free nuts is hemp seeds, which have been legally approved to be cultivated and consumed in the United States.
+Another type of lectin-free nuts is hemp seeds.
+These have received legal approval for cultivation and consumption in the United States.

 Studies on animal and human models have found that hemp seeds improve cardiovascular health.